Growing Flowers In Your Vegetable Garden - Nasturtiums

 Nasturtiums as a Pest Deterrent

-Nasturtiums act as a natural pest trap and deterrent.
-They actually attract aphids and cabbage moths.
-The idea is that these pests will attack nasturtiums instead of your other more sensitive garden plants.
+Another reason to grow nasturtiums in your vegetable garden is that they act as a natural pest trap and deterrent.
+Nasturtiums actually attract aphids and cabbage moths.
+The idea is that these garden pests will attack your nasturtiums instead of your other more sensitive garden plants.
 If you notice your nasturtium infected with these pests, cut off and dispose of all infected branches.
-Your plant will be no worse for wear after the haircut.
+(Burn them if possible.)
+Your nasturtium plant will be no worse for wear after the haircut.

 Companion Plants for Nasturtiums